jishi/node-sonos-http-api/README.md

 language code needs to be before volume if specified.

-Sayall will group all players, set 40% volume and then try and restore everything as the way it where.
+Sayall will group all players, set 40% volume (by default) and then try and restore everything as the way it where.
 Please try it out, it will probably contain glitches but please report detailed descriptions on what the problem is (starting state, error that occurs, and the final state of your system).

 The supported language codes are: